CLASSIC FM

 In October 2023 he was made an Honorary Doctor of the University of Suffolk in recognition of his ‘outstanding contribution to education, music, media and literature and very public endorsement and celebration of Suffolk.’

-Gaspard the Fox in bookshops
+Gaspard the Fox series

-Gaspard the Fox in bookshops
+Gaspard the Fox series

 Recording of Walton Façade